-Join Jan Kabili for an in-depth discussion in this video Setting up Lightroom's primary external editing preferences for Elements, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Setting up Lightroom's primary external editing preferences for Elements, part of Lightroom and Photoshop Elements: Integration.

 - Let's take a closer look at the options…in the first section of Lightroom's…external editing preferences.…These are the options that affect the way…that photos will be passed from…Lightroom to Elements and back again.…If you're preferences dialogue isn't open in Lightroom…then you can go to the Edit menu on a PC…or the Lightroom menu on a Mac…and open preferences from there…or you can use the shortcut for opening preferences…which is ctrl and comma on the PC,…cmd and comma on the Mac.…I think the simplest approach to this first section…of Lightroom's external editing preferences…is to leave them all at their defaults,…which you see here, except for one, the bit depth.…